Skip to main content

 Vegetable Spring Rolls

 For something different, don’t miss the taro cakes and the Ham Sui Kok (fried pork puff).
-This one reminds me of a savory mochi or tikoy filled with a savory asado mix.
+This one reminds me of a savory mochi or tikoy filled with an asado mix.
 I have never had this anywhere else so please try it!

 Ham Sui Kok